nens/nens-auth-client/README.rst

 The login flow follows the OpenID Connect flow.
 A summary:

-1. The user accesses the "login" view
+1. The user accesses the "login" view (optionally with a ``next`` query parameter).
-2. The user is redirected to the Authorization Server (AWS Cognito)
+2. The user is redirected to the Authorization Server (AWS Cognito).
-3. The user logs in on the Authorization server
+3. The user logs in on the Authorization server.
-4. The user is redirected to the "authorize" view with an authorization code
+4. The user is redirected to the "authorize" view with an authorization code.
 5. The "authorize" view contains code to exchange the code for an ID Token (at the Authorization Server).
-6. The ID token contains a "sub" claim, which is a unique identifier of the user.
+6. The ID token contains a "sub" (subject) claim, which is a unique identifier of the user.
    A RemoteUser is looked up with a matching "external_user_id".
 The associated Django user is logged in.
 If the user does not exist, the server responds with a 403 Permission Denied, unless an invitation was included in step 1. (see First-time login section)